Office of Sustainability: Solid Waste Management (4060B)

 Daily Garbage Disposal Per Capita in Unincorporated San Mateo County

-The Program measures solid waste disposal rates in pounds per person per day from the unincorporated County areas into landfills in California.
-The disposal rates reported from the unincorporated areas meet and are less than the target goals set by the State of California, which is favorable.
-The Program's focus is on diversion, resource conservation, outreach, and education which all contribute to meeting this measure.
+The Waste Reduction team measures solid waste disposal rates in pounds per person per day from the unincorporated county areas into landfills in California.
+As of last year, disposal rates reported from the unincorporated areas meet and are less than the target goals set by the State of California, which is favorable.
+The focus of the Waste Reduction team is on diversion, resource conservation, outreach, and education which all contribute to meeting this measure.
 An important factor that can affect disposal rates is the recovery of the economy and people utilizing more non-recyclable disposable products, which increases the tons disposed of in landfills.
 Another component of reducing disposal is balancing the staff time needed for outreach and education to residents and businesses with the staff time required to address the increase in illegal dumping and clean-up efforts in the unincorporated areas.
-Staff time dedicated to these types of issues (illegal dumping and clean-up efforts), may affect the Program's ability to meet its targets.
+Staff time dedicated to these types of issues (illegal dumping and clean-up efforts), may affect the OOS’ ability to meet its targets.

 Note: Since CalRecycle tracks disposal in terms of calendar year, each datapoint reflects disposal rates for the first half of the fiscal year and the second half of the previous fiscal year.
 For example, the disposal rate for FY 2014-15 reflects the disposal rate for CY 2014.